studip/studip-rest.ip/README.md

 ## DEPRECATED

 Please be aware that Rest.IP has been deprecated for a while and will not be usable in Stud.IP as of version 4.0.
-Please refer to core API which can completely replace everything that Rest.IP does.
+Please refer to the [Stud.IP core API](http://docs.studip.de/develop/Entwickler/RESTAPI) which can completely replace everything that Rest.IP does.

 ## Description